leancodepl/contractsgenerator/docs/tutorial.md

 ## DTOs

-DTOs are plain C# classes that might extend other classes or implement interfaces.
-Although C# has interfaces, classes, structs and records, contracts have only one type: DTO.
+DTOs are described using plain C# classes (that might extend other classes or implement interfaces), interfaces, structs or records.
+Although C# differentiates between these, in contracts they all represent DTO.

 DTO is used to pass data to or return data from the backend.
 It carries no other meaning.
 You can use almost all [known types](./types.md) (with exceptions) or types that are defined by your project or referenced project (provided